Yoga For Addiction Recovery

 Mental Benefits Of Yoga For Addiction Recovery

 Yoga can help people in recovery learn how to calm themselves without using alcohol or drugs.
-Combining mental and physical techniques has the best results in an individual’s emotional, mental, and physical wellbeing.
-Yoga is so helpful to a recovering addict’s mental health that an entire niche of treatment has been developed to teach yoga basics while in rehab.
+Combining mental and physical techniques best results in an individual’s emotional, mental, and physical well-being.
+Yoga is so helpful to a recovering addict’s mental health that a niche of treatment has been developed to teach yoga basics while in rehab.

 Mood Stability: Because yoga involves managing the mind’s impulses and energy, yoga practitioners experience heightened mood stability despite outside pressures.
 In addition, a calm and stable mind plays a crucial role in avoiding self-injurious activities and behaviors like substance abuse.

-Brain scans done on people addicted to drugs or alcohol show hyperactivity in certain parts of the brain that have a higher susceptibility to being self-interested and vulnerable to behavioral and mood disorders.
+Brain scans on people addicted to drugs or alcohol show hyperactivity in certain parts of the brain that are more susceptible to self-interest and vulnerability to behavioral and mood disorders.

 Yoga endeavors to free an individual from the idea of self.
-As such, yoga practitioners have greater connectivity to all parts of the brain.
-They can attain a form of cerebral stability that the brain of people addicted to drugs or alcohol lacks because their brain activity mainly focuses on satisfying their addiction.
+As such, yoga practitioners have more excellent connectivity to all brain parts.
+They can attain cerebral stability that the brain of people addicted to drugs or alcohol lacks because their brain activity mainly focuses on satisfying their addiction.

 Relaxation And Self-Control: Yoga offers a unique combination of relaxation techniques and physical exercises.
 It helps individuals connect the soul and mind with the body.
 In yoga, you are taught relaxation and self-control.

 Provides Community: Yoga practitioners form deep, meaningful, and lifelong connections through classes, workshops, and teacher training.
-In addition, yoga brings together like-minded people who have similar struggles and experiences.
+In addition, yoga brings together like-minded people with similar struggles and experiences.

-Eliminates Reactiveness: While going through recovery, some people have constant mood swings and easily get angry.
+Eliminates Reactiveness: Some people have constant mood swings and easily get angry while recovering.
 This is because they don’t have control over their reactiveness.
 Steadily practicing yoga changes all that.
 It gives you space between your thoughts, awareness of other people’s positions, and the centeredness in your response.
 It also teaches you that your power lies in your ability to control your reaction and not in the power of defense or words.

 Increased Self-Discipline: Learning to stay away from drugs and alcohol after becoming addicted may prove challenging, but being able to commit to yoga may give you the discipline you require to maintain sobriety for the rest of your life.

 Helps Conquer Insomnia: Some people have to use alcohol or drugs such as pot to fall asleep at night.
-This habit may be challenging to stop, especially when you’re in addiction recovery.
-However, yoga sets are meant to induce sleep to transition smoothly, such as kundalini practices, guided meditations, and Vinyasa flows.
+This habit may be challenging to stop, especially during addiction recovery.
+However, yoga sets induce sleep to transition smoothly, such as kundalini practices, guided meditations, and Vinyasa flows.
 There is also a practice referred to as Yoga Nidra.
 This practice uses gradual muscle relaxation to promote yogic sleep.

 Social Benefits Of Yoga For Addiction Recovery

-Of course, this is not the only reason that yoga has become so popular in recent years.
+Of course, this is not the only reason yoga has become so popular recently.
 There are countless causes for yoga’s rise in popularity.
 But to stay on course, aside from the many mental and physical benefits that greatly improve a recovering addict’s chances of staying sober.
 There are also social benefits to consider.
 In addiction recovery, people’s main reason is boredom and finding productive ways to occupy their time.
-So whether alone or in a group at a nearby facility, practicing yoga will fill up some free time that addicts in recovery have.
+So whether alone or in a group at a nearby facility, practicing yoga will fill up some free time addicts in recovery have.

 Going to a yoga class will allow you to meet new people who are not engulfed in sobriety and can be a great way to take their minds off of addiction and focus on other things in life.
 Meeting regular people who do not struggle with addiction and talking/laughing about normal issues and topics is a great outlet for recovery.

 Yoga’s ethical and moral codes, yamas (social discipline), and niyamas (self-discipline) can provide organization and structure to live life in recovery.
-They are behaviors and practices intended to guide participants on relating to other people and cultivating inner peace.
-This information is usually not introduced in a beginner class but is good to know.
+They are behaviors and practices intended to guide participants in relating to others and cultivating inner peace.
+This information is usually not introduced in a beginner class but it is good to know.